sourcegraph/sourcegraph-public-snapshot/README.dev.md

 export PGUSER=sg_user_test
 ```

-Edit the `timezone` line in your postgresql.conf to read as follows:
+Edit the `timezone` line in your postgresql.conf (usually in
+`/usr/local/var/postgres`) to read as follows:

 ```
 timezone = 'UTC'